ilonahetsevich/spotify-wrapped-part2-sql/README.md

 <h3>💡 Learnings:</h3>

 - <b>High Tracks & High Hours:</b> Pink, Ed Sheeran, and Miley Cyrus are the artists I really dive into, listening to lots of their songs for a long time.<br />
-- <b>Low Tracks & High Hours: </b> For artists like Linkin Park and MØ, I tend to listen to a few favorite tracks over and over, which is why they show up with high listening hours despite fewer songs.<br />
+- <b>Low Tracks & High Hours: </b> For artists like Khalid, Kygo, I tend to listen to a few favorite tracks over and over, which is why they show up with high listening hours despite fewer songs.<br />
-- <b>High Tracks & Low Hours:</b> Artists like Khalid, Kygo, David Guetta, Post Malone, Taylor Swift, and Twenty One Pilots are ones I explore a lot, but I don’t listen to them for long stretches.<br />
+- <b>High Tracks & Low Hours:</b> Artists like David Guetta, Post Malone, Taylor Swift, and Twenty One Pilots are ones I explore a lot, but I don’t listen to them for long stretches.<br />
 - <b>Occasional Listens:</b> The rest are artists I listen to now and then, with fewer tracks and lower total listening time.<br />

 <p align="center">